 alpin-koordinaten.de is a German language resource for coordinate data.
 Despite the name it doesn't just cover the Alps, but this is where the vast majority of information is.
 You can search for coordinates and download in various formats, but the data quality is variable and many points have multiple coordinates (sometimes identical, sometimes worryingly different).

 The well-known maps.google.com has worldwide coverage and a fast, draggable interface.
-Also includes search functions, overlay of KML or KMZ files, and even driving directions.
+Also includes search functions, and even driving directions.
 Zooming in brings further information such as tram times.

 A Swiss-specific map site, map.search.ch, has excellent local information including train times, hotels and so on, and a smooth zoom function.
 Useful layer functions including for example hotels, restaurants, and train stations (including train times).

 The ambitious free mapping project at openstreetmap.org aims to provide free worldwide maps based on volunteer data.
 Coverage in some places is lower than the commercial offerings, but growing, and in some areas the details is actually better.
 And the data can be used without restriction.
 This is the source of the map images used by Prune including the opencyclemap and openpistemap extensions.
-It's also a source of free maps which you can download to the memory cards of GPS receivers.
+It's also got a great wiki and is also a source of free maps which you can download to the memory cards of GPS receivers.

 The popular photo-sharing site flickr.com includes geotagging of photos, and a simple interface for assigning coordinates to photos.
 Requires user registration.

 Another photo-sharing site locr.com concentrates on the idea of geotagging photos (rather than that being an optional extra).
 Requires user registration to submit photos but anyone can browse using the map.